Structured Data Generation

 >>> field.aliases.clear()

-Key Functions and Post-Processing
+Key Functions and Transformations

 >>> from mimesis import Field, Fieldset, Locale